-During the 2019 – 2020 school year, students and staff at Hambright Elementary School will have the opportunity to interact with the school’s facility dog, Sawyer.
+Students and staff at Hambright Elementary School have the opportunity to interact with the school’s facility dog, Sawyer.
 The job of a facility dog is to support the mental health of students and provide social benefits that are unique to interactions with animals.

-We could not have started this exciting new venture without support from the Penn Manor Education Foundation (PMEF) who provided the funds to purchase Sawyer from UDS.
-Additionally, Manor Animal Hospital on Stonemill Road will be providing free routine veterinary care.
+We could not have started this exciting venture without support from the Penn Manor Education Foundation (PMEF) who provided the funds to purchase Sawyer from UDS.
+Additionally, Manor Animal Hospital on Stonemill Road provides free routine veterinary care.

 If you have any questions or concerns regarding the presence of a facility dog in our school, please contact Dr. Melissa Mealy at (717) 872-9503 ext.
 3737.

 Note: Students are by no means required to interact with Sawyer.
 He respects the space of those who do not wish to interact with him for various reasons.
 Sawyer is a hypoallergenic dog.
 He is bathed and groomed regularly.